Mana-Zucca: Biography

 The University of Miami awarded Mana-Zucca an honorary Doctorate of Music on May 19, 1974.

 Mana-Zucca died in Miami on March 8, 1981.
-The Mana-Zucca Collection, a collection of her papers, including copies of her compositions, is housed in the Green Library at Florida International University.
+Her papers, including copies of her compositions, are in the Mana-Zucca Collection in the Green Library at Florida International University.

 Works

 Mana-Zucca composed over 1,000 works, including two operas (Hypatia and Queue of Ki-Lu), orchestral works, a ballet, three choral works, more than 20 chamber works and solo works, including the piano concerto Op.
-49, a collection of 366 piano pieces called “My Musical Calendar” and the violin concerto Op.
+49, a collection of 366 piano pieces called "My Musical Calendar" and the violin concerto Op.
 224 for the American violinist Joan Field.
+The pianist Nanette Kaplan Solomon recorded 17 of the piano works for Albany Records.

-Her compositions are best known through popular songs, including "There's Joy in My Heart", "Big Brown Bear", "Honey Lamb", "I Love Life" and "Time and Time Again", with the lyrics by her husband Irwin M. Cassel.
+Mana-Zucca's best-known compositions are her popular songs, including "There's Joy in My Heart", "Big Brown Bear", "Honey Lamb", "I Love Life" and "Time and Time Again," with the lyrics by her husband, Irwin M. Cassel.
+In an extensive biographical essay Solomon has noted that "I love life" sums up Mana-Zucca's philosophy.